markmelix/snake-game/README.md

 - [ ] Optimize algorithms and make server more fast
 - [ ] Document specifications for clients

+### Logger todos
+- [ ] Implement logger library which will contain everything other libraries in this project may need for logging.
+Now logging are implemented by server itself using `log` and `env_logger` crates

 ### Official client todos
 - [ ] Get rid of most `unwrap`s and replace them with the error handling
 - [ ] Make GUI more beautiful